rsilvabr/jxl-tiff-jpeg-converter/README.md

 1. Keep both TIFF and JXL — exclude the TIFF export folders from backups to save space.
 Tools like FreeFileSync support folder filters that make this easy.
 2. Delete TIFFs, keep only JXL — a separate script for this can be found here: [delete-tiff-exports](https://github.com/rsilvabr/delete-tiff-exports)
+3. The script has an programmable option to delete TIFFs after conversion.

 ---